Quality Enhancement Grants

 2013 Grant Recipients

 Congratulations to the 2013 Quality Enhancement Grant recipients.
+Click here to read how the 2013 grantees improved the quality of their programs!
 The Quality Enhancement Grant project, an annual funding opportunity administered by School's Out Washington, is designed to improve the quality of Washington State's licensed or certified afterschool programs for school-age children ages 5-12, particularly those from low-income families, communities of color and those with special needs.
 The following organizations received this year’s Quality Enhancement grant of up to $3,000 to help improve the quality of their program.

 - Associate Recreation Council- School Age Care at Yesler Community Center - Seattle, WA